Dami-Lola/A.I.ducationAnalytcs/README.md

 3) The Class distribution, 25 random images and pixel density of the dataset will be presented.

 ## CNN.PY
-1) Download the data set at link https://drive.google.com/drive/folders/1WjQ7nzhBlQzX9wYjfJN-YSLTq3sSrP4O?usp=sharing
+1) Download the data set at link https://drive.google.com/drive/folders/1Xez2jLl-JtV73wbujfPDdqpY_MvY-57x?usp=sharing
 2) The dataset have to be collected together.
 The program will clean and seprate the into the respective train, evaluation and testing loader.
 3) Update the variable folder_path to the path where the dataset is stored
+4) Update the saved_model_path to where you'll have your saved model stored and also the updatedclass.csv
-4) The main model currently has the main model settings.
+5) The main model currently has the main model settings.
-5) Run the program, the loss graph, accuracy graph, confusion matrix, including the performance table will be printed out
+6) Run the program, every analysis from confusion matrix, to bias analysis and kflod validation will be done

+## CNN.ipynb
+1) Is the PyTorch format of CNN.PY
+2) You can load up the file on google colab
+3) Change the folder_path path to the folder that has the dataset
+4) Change the saved_model_path to the path where you'll store your saved model and also the updatedclass.csv
+4)
 ## TestSavedModel.py
-1) Download any of the pretrain dataset https://drive.google.com/drive/folders/1WjQ7nzhBlQzX9wYjfJN-YSLTq3sSrP4O?usp=sharing
-2) Update the variable folder_path to the path where the dataset is stored
+1) Load the trained_model.pth from the saved model path
-3) Run the program to get the accuracy printed out
+2) Run the program
+3) The accuracy and the confusion matrix will be displayed

 ## TestSingleImage.py
-1) Update the folder path to the path of the single image
+1) Update the saved model path to the path of the single image
 2) Run the program to get the predicated class probability
+3) Predicted classes will be 0-Angry 1-Bored 2-Focused 3-Neutral

+##

 ## Versioning